 All too often, patients finally come to see me after they have struggled with sciatica pain for many months or years.
 Not only have they suffered needlessly, but their sciatica has caused anywhere from mild to severe nerve damage down the sciatic nerve.
 This nerve damage, also called peripheral neuropathy, can be difficult to reverse if the damage becomes severe.
 Don't try to cover-up your pain with pain relievers.
 The problem is still there, and it is causing an even bigger problem.

-Your Solution for Lasting Sciatica Pain Relief
+Book An Appointment Now for Lasting Sciatica Pain Relief

 Chiropractic adjustments commonly correct these dysfunctions allowing the supporting musculature to return to a healthy, balanced state.